 To ensure the quality and accuracy of the translation, the client should provide the context as dictionaries do not provide exact translations.
 In English, when you say ”mother-in-law” it is understood that it is the mother of either the wife or the husband and the relationship is indicated in the conversation.
 In Russian, they use different words to indicate either the mother of the wife or the mother of the husband, thus, it would be difficult to simply say, mother-in-law.

 It is also quite difficult to translate user interfaces (UI) and individual words without seeing the entire content.
 For example, ”email” is a word that can stand alone.
-But in Russian, it could either be a mark on a button for sending email, a technology used for communication or the email address of a person or company.
+But in Russian, it could be one of three things.
+It can either be a mark on a button for sending email.
+But it can also be a technology used for communication.
+And lastly, it can be used for the email address of a person or company.
 Further, if the email is part of a full sentence, a different word ending might be needed depending on its context.

 Thus, it is important for clients requiring Russian translation to provide the translator with the proper context and reference materials to avoid guesswork.

 The same could be applied to body text.
-It is important for web designers to prepare web pages correctly for localization as the character count could increase by as much as 20%.
-For example, the English word ”Send” becomes “Отправить” in Russian and the phrase, “Send message by email” (21 characters with spaces) translates to “Отправить сообщение электронной почтой” (38 characters with spaces).
+It is important for web designers to prepare web pages correctly for localization.
+The character count could increase by as much as 20%.
+For example, the English word ”Send” becomes “Отправить” in Russian.
+And the phrase, “Send message by email” (21 characters with spaces) translates to “Отправить сообщение электронной почтой”.
+That comes down to a total of 38 characters with spaces.

 There is a big difference in the use of periods, colons, question marks and commas in Russian.
 Titles in Russian do not include colons.
 Russian uses chevrons instead of single or double quotation marks.
-The symbol of inch (“) is not used in Russian because the speakers are not familiar with the imperial system of measurement and would interpret it as quotation marks.
+The symbol of inch (“) is not used in Russian.
+This is because the speakers are not familiar with the imperial system of measurement.
+They would interpret it as quotation marks.
 Moreover, the $ sign is placed after the number instead of the before.

 The good thing is there is only one standard variation when it comes to Russian translation.
 Other languages have to suit regional dialects.
 The language is regulated by the Russian Academy of Science and the grammar and vocabulary remain the same.